 Providing contemporary and legacy applications with a scalable, modern infrastructure platform

 In response to the demands of evolving legacy applications, Cloud computing and cross platform operations, a new paradigm is emerging to handle the infrastructure needs of this hybrid environment.
-Gartner has labeled this new infrastructure as Hybrid Infrastructure Platform (November 2018).
+Gartner has labeled this new infrastructure as Hybrid Integration Platform (November 2018).
 While this need has existing for many years, there has not been a focus on how much this infrastructure helps the application achieve total platform independence.
 There are many challenges that bring this focus to bear on legacy applications, but usually they fall into one of three categories:

 Internal legacy skills tend to diminish as resources move on to new projects.
 Application service levels can decline without knowledgeable application maintenance.

-- Vendor support of various underlying platforms is discontinued.
+Vendor support of various underlying platforms is discontinued.

-- Digital Transformation is driving a transformation of the software technology upon which most applications are built.
+Digital Transformation is driving a transformation of the software technology upon which most applications are built.